dharc-org/spuk/README.md

 ## Description

 SPUK is a Static Site Generator (SSG) designed for RDF Knowledge Graphs.
-It transforms RDF data into a browsable, static HTML website and also provides an API for programmatic access to the graph’s entities.
+It transforms RDF data into a browsable, static HTML website.

 ## Installation